All About The Qingming Festival

 - Some spare paper or plastic bags to dispose of and/or carry out garbage

 - Flower bouquets or live flowers to plant (if you have space).
 We usually bring spring bulbs like daffodils, hyacinths, and tulips.
 They last much longer, and they come back every year!
 If you have limited space, miniature daffodils, like tete-a-tete daffodils, can be found at many garden centers this time of year and are a great option!
-If you’re running out of planting space or you have too many spring bulbs popping up from previous years, opt to plant annuals, like pansies and violas.
+If you’re running out of planting space or you have too many spring bulbs popping up from previous years, opt to plant hardy annuals available in early spring, like pansies and violas.
 Choose bright colors, and avoid white flowers.
 If you’re worshiping at a temple or indoor location, cut flowers are fine, or you can forgo the flowers entirely.

 - If you’re doing some light gardening, you’ll need a garden trowel, gardening gloves, garden shears, and a large jug of water to water newly planted flowers.